ganesh35/ng2-Profile/README.md

 ## FAQ
 #### How can I change  `<title>` and `meta tags`
-Dynamic modification of title and meta-tags is not supported.
+Dynamic modification of title and meta-tags are not supported yet.
 Please open `index.html` and change them manually.

 #### How to switch themes